zachvalenta/jvns.ca/source/_posts/2016-09-23-containers-first-then-orchestration.markdown

 So I'm going to try this stuff out, but I think I'm going to start slowly and introduce as little new software into my production environments at a time as I can :)

+<small>thanks to Kamal for reading this and being the best.
+Also to my coworkers for telling me many things about containers.</small>